Ann-Anahit/CreativeFails/README.md

 The ERD is pretty simple.
 Entities and Relationships:
 1. User:
-Attributes: id, username, email, password, date_joined, is_active A User can create many Posts.
+Attributes: id, username, email, password, date_joined, is_active and is_artist
+A User can create many Posts.
 A User can like many Posts (many-to-many).
 A User can comment on many Posts.
-A User can like many Comments.

 2. Post:
 Attributes: id, title, content, created_at, updated_at, image, user_id (foreign key to User) A Post belongs to a User.
 A Post can have many Likes (many-to-many with User).
 A Post can have many Comments.

 3. Like:
 Through table connecting User and Post (many-to-many relationship).
 Attributes: id, user_id, post_id, created_at
 A Like belongs to both a User and a Post.

 4. Comment:
 Attributes: id, content, created_at, post_id (foreign key to Post), user_id (foreign key to User) A Comment belongs to a User.
-A Comment belongs to a Post.
-A Comment can receive Likes (many-to-many with User).
+A Comment belongs to a Post. (many-to-many with User).
-5. Category (optional):
-Attributes: id, name, description
-A Post can belong to one Category, but a Category can have many Posts.
-6. Tag (optional):
-Attributes: id, name
-A Post can have many Tags, and a Tag can belong to many Posts (many-to-many).

 ![Creative-Fails Diagram](documentation/images/ERD.png)